DevExpress/DevExtreme.AspNet.Data/README.md

 ## CI Builds

-We recommend to use [release builds](https://github.com/DevExpress/DevExtreme.AspNet.Data/releases).
-However, you can use [CI builds](docs/using-ci-builds.md) to get urgent bug fixes or to test not-yet-released functionality.
+We recommend that you use [release builds](https://github.com/DevExpress/DevExtreme.AspNet.Data/releases).
+However, you can also use [CI builds](docs/using-ci-builds.md) to get urgent bug fixes or to test unreleased functionality.